Business Advisor

 MARISSA

-Marissa is a serial entrepreneur, trusted startup advisor and ecosystem leader, with over 15 years global experience building businesses, creating impact initiatives, and supporting founders and investors through world-class venture and accelerator programs.
+Marissa is a serial entrepreneur, trusted startup advisor and ecosystem leader, with over 15 years of global experience building businesses, creating impact initiatives, and supporting founders and investors through world-class venture and accelerator programs.
 In her executive advisory work, she has helped steward more than $50M in strategic government capital and assisted companies in raising more than $100M.
+Marissa has been a mentor, coach and advisor for Spring Impact Capital, Spring Collective, the MaRS Women in Cleantech Accelerator, Dalhousie University's Lab2Market, Startup Canada, Canada's Ocean Supercluster, and others.

-As Founder and Executive Director of FOF, she united over 50 companies in 17 countries, and is currently leading the nonprofit through a strategic acquisition.
+As Founder and Executive Director of Future Ocean Foods, the world's first and only alternative seafood and seaweed association, she united over 50 companies in 17 countries, and is currently leading the nonprofit through a strategic acquisition.

-Marissa has been featured in The Wall Street Journal, Vogue, The Globe and Mail, and dozens of other publications, media outlets and podcasts.
-She speaks about AI and the future of work, women in business, and impact investing.
+Marissa has been featured in WSJ, Vogue, The Globe and Mail, and dozens of other publications, media outlets and podcasts.
+She speaks about women in business, food innovation, impact investing, as well as AI and the future of work.
+She is gold-level certified in AI-assisted programming and recently debuted her keynote, The Power of the Pivot, designed to inspire people to embrace non-linear career paths in the age of AI.

 IN THE NEWS